Tooth Extraction

 What kind of anesthesia options are available during a tooth extraction?

-Do dentists give pain meds after tooth extraction?
+Do dentists give pain meds after tooth extractions?

-How long does it normally take to heal from tooth extraction?
+How long does it normally take to heal from tooth extractions?

 What helps tooth extraction heal faster?